 Imagine a world where you have no voice.
 That is the world for many in contemporary Australia who are silenced legally, politically or culturally.

 Speechless – a powerful new opera by award-winning composer Cat Hope – is a personal response to the 2014 Human Rights Commission report ‘The Forgotten Children: National Inquiry into Children in Immigration Detention’.
 Through a vocal language beyond words, Speechless is a channel for Hope to come to terms with the terrible things she sees perpetrated in her name by those in positions of power.

 Speechless features one of Australia’s finest interpreters of contemporary vocal repertoire Judith Dodsworth, lead singer of the Australian heavy metal powerhouse High Tension Karina Utomo, one of Australia’s most distinctive voices in Iranian-born Tara Tiba, West Australian experimental vocalist Sage Pbbbt and award-winning visual artist and post-punk drummer Tina Havelock Stevens with a combined community choir of 30 voices, the Australian Bass Orchestra and Decibel new music ensemble.

 While following the structure of conventional opera, Speechless’ unique score is derived from drawings and graphics extracted from the Report and performed using networked iPads.
 This World Premiere season is designed specifically for the new Sunset Heritage Arts Precinct.

 Leave what you know about opera at the door and immerse yourself in a compelling, courageous and visceral sonic world.

 Images: Paul Tadday

 Duration: 70 minutes

-Warning: Contains loud sounds
+Warning: Contains smoke or haze effects, strobe lighting and loud sounds

 Composer & Director Cat Hope